valeriorlandini/sonus/ReadMe.md

 # sonus
-A collection of various objects for creative patching.
+A collection of various Max/MSP objects for creative patching.
+This package was born as a collection of some custom externals I made for different projects, so they are not really linked by a common thread.
+They anyway more or less deal with math, artificial intelligence and weird sounds.

+Currently finished externals are:

+### Generators
+* sonus.vaosc~
+* sonus.window~

+### Effects
+* sonus.quadpan~

+### Sample Manipulation
+* sonus.wavesets~

+### Neural Networks and AI
+* sonus.acti
+* sonus.acti~
+* sonus.ca
+* sonus.neuron
+* sonus.perceptron~

+### Math and Utilities
+* sonus.fselector~
+* sonus.hop
+* sonus.mima~
+* sonus.quadpanner
+* sonus.tent

 ## How to build